rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/processing-guidelines-for-audiovisual-materials.md

 * Minimal arrangement and description:
 	* Items should be removed to an AV Masters box.
 	* Brief content description taken from labels on media or accompanying documentation.
+Just listing that the box contains audiovisual materials is not enough, and care should be taken to provide content description
+	* Grouping related to media is sufficient if unable to verify specific content or sequence of media items.
 	* Number of materials and formats should be noted.
-	* Grouping related to media is sufficient if unable to verify specific content or sequence of media items.
 	* Duplicate and originals will be filed together if possible.

 * In both cases: